outrunnl/dbcollect/README.md

 1. Check if 'AWR Reports' is a feature that has been used before.
 If so, use AWR reports
 2. If AWR usage is not detected but the ```--force-awr``` flag has been specified, use AWR reports
 3. If AWR usage is not detected and no ```--force-awr``` flag is specified, check if STATSPACK is available.
 If so, use Statspack

-If we get to this point:

-*  Abort with an error, or
-*  Give up for this instance and issue a warning, continue with the next instance (if `--ignore` is specified)
+4. If AWR usage is not detected, no ```--force-awr``` has been specified and no statspack reports are available, but ```--ignore``` is specified, ignore and continue to the next
+5. If AWR usage is not detected, no ```--force-awr``` has been specified and no statspack reports are available, abort with an error

-So if you ARE licensed but _dbcollect_ complains, you can run dbcollect with the --force-awr option.
+So if you ARE licensed for Diagnostics Pack but _dbcollect_ complains, you can run dbcollect with the --force-awr option.
 DBcollect will only warn about the AWR detection and just generate the reports anyway.

 **Use the `--force-awr` flag ONLY if you are sure you are correctly licensed!